COVID: What has India learned from the second wave? | DW | 16.06.2021

 At the height of the second wave in April and early May, the daily number of new cases often exceeded 400,000.
 On Wednesday, however, India reported just 62,200 new cases, marking a sharp decrease from May's figures.

-Still, as the country's vaccination drive slowly gathers pace, leaving more room for variations to develop and spread, many are warning that a third wave could be around the corner.
+Still, as the country's vaccination drive slowly gathers pace, leaving more room for variants to develop and spread, many are warning that a third wave could be around the corner.

-India has been grappling with an acute shortage of lifesaving oxygen and medicine, as patients have been denied beds, and many have died outside of hospitals due to lack of treatment.
+India has been grappling with an acute shortage of lifesaving oxygen and medicine, as patients have been denied beds, and many have died outside of hospitals because of lack of treatment.

 In an online briefing, Delhi Chief Minister Arvind Kejriwal announced the setup of a pediatric task force and two genome sequencing labs, as well as a plan to ramp up oxygen capacity in the state.
 The region has been one of the hardest hit by the second wave.